 Figure 4: The filtering process used to generate single condition maps.
 The differential maps are first high-pass filtered to remove spatial scale signals and a smaller low-pass, smoothing filter was used to remove the high spatial noise.

-The single condition maps obtained for each orientation are then vector averaged (Swindale, 1998) to get the orientation selectivity map.
+The single condition maps obtained for each orientation are then vector averaged (Swindale, 1998) to create the orientation domain map.

 References